-In addition to painting and drawing, Lawrence is addicted to the passion and grace of Argentine tango and is forever trying to develop an acceptable enrosque.
+In addition to painting and drawing, Lawrence used to be addicted to the passion and grace of Argentine tango, but certain boring physical conditions have prevented him from further dancing, much to the relief of hundreds of dance partners.
 He is also a dedicated finger-style acoustic guitarist, and practices several times a year.
 He has mastered three chords, and has begun to attempt a fourth, which he is fairly certain is a C.

-When not drawing or painting, or trying to get the enrosque right, or searching for that C chord, Lawrence lives quietly in Reno, Nevada with his collection of stuffed marmots and discontinued German umlauts.
+When not drawing or painting, or searching for that C chord, Lawrence lives quietly in Reno, Nevada with his collection of stuffed marmots and discontinued German umlauts.

 (Okay - some of the above might be stretching the truth a bit - for example, his daddy never had a white Buick.
 But Lawrence does have umlauts.
 Bags of 'em, all sizes.)